salmmanfred/ccdb/help/tutorial.md

 ```

-## Differance between BCore and ACore
+## Differance between A and B backend
-ACore is  Multi threaded while BCore is single threaded
+A is  Multi threaded while BCore is single threaded
-BCore is the old algorithm for making the text
+B is the old algorithm for making the text
-Their names are ACore: Banana Core, BCore: Olive Core
+Their names are A: Banana Backend, B: Olive Backend

 ## UI
 There is an issue where the keyboard things get really slow when using the ui